 STEP ONE: INFORMAL MEETING

 A student who wishes to raise an issue regarding an accommodation decision should promptly meet with a staff member at the SRC.
-Schedule an appointment to seek an informal resolution of the issue.
-A student should provide as many details and specifics as possible during this meeting to assist the SRC in understanding the problem and achieving a prompt resolution.
-These details can include a timeline, emails or additional documentation not previously presented.
-If there is new supporting documentation presented, it will be reviewed by either the SRC for academic accommodations or the Housing Committee for housing requests.
+Click here to schedule an appointment.
+A student should provide as many details and specifics as possible during this meeting to assist the committee in understanding the problem.
+These details can include a timeline, emails, or additional documentation not previously presented.
+Please note, the purpose of this meeting for Special Housing Requests is to gather any additional information you find relevant to share with the Housing Committee, not to make any decisions.
+The information gathered will be shared with the committee for review.
 If an informal solution isn’t achieved, the student can file a formal grievance within 14 business days of meeting with the SRC.

 STEP TWO: FORMAL GRIEVANCE

-The formal grievance should include all relevant details and any pertinent documents (timeline, emails, and documentation) and should be submitted to the Assistant Vice President of Academic Success, Marisa Passafiume.
+The formal grievance should include all relevant details and any pertinent documents (timeline, emails, and documentation) and be submitted to the Assistant Vice President of Academic Success, Marisa Passafiume.
 Complete this form to submit a formal grievance.
 The purpose of the review is to determine whether or not there is substantial evidence to support the grievance and, if there is, what resolution could correct the situation.
-Information and documentation relevant to the matter may be requested from the involved parties, and the student filing the grievance will have an opportunity to be heard in person, if requested.
+Information and documentation relevant to the matter may be requested from the involved parties.
+The student filing the grievance will have an opportunity to be heard in person if requested.
 The determination and a brief written summary for the basis of the determination will be provided to the student at the conclusion.
-This determination will be made within 14 business days from receipt of the formal grievance.
+This determination will be made within 14 business days of receiving the formal grievance.

 FINAL STEP: APPEAL OF FORMAL GRIEVANCE DETERMINATION